mneunomne/web-vozes-da-terra/README.md

 * `yarn build`
 Compile all JS application into redistributable static files into `dist` folder.

+* `yarn preprender`
+Compile all JS application into redistributable static files and preprender each VueJS routes to dedicated HTML files into `dist` folder.

 ## License

 This project is open-sourced software licensed under the [MIT license](https://adr1enbe4udou1n.mit-license.org).